At Least As Extreme A random sample of 860 births in New York Sta... | Channels for Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical method used to determine whether there is enough evidence in a sample to infer that a certain condition holds for the entire population.
-In this context, the null hypothesis states that the proportion of male births is equal to 0.512.
-The test will evaluate if the observed sample proportion is significantly different from this hypothesized value, using a significance level to make a decision.
+Hypothesis testing is a statistical method used to determine whether there is enough evidence in a sample to support a specific claim about a population parameter.
+In this context, the null hypothesis (H0) would state that the population proportion of male births is equal to 0.512, while the alternative hypothesis (H1) would suggest that it is not.
+This process involves calculating test statistics and p-values to make informed decisions regarding the hypotheses.

 Recommended video: